FredBaos/fredbaos.github.io/index.md

 {% include children.html %}

 It appears logical that `HALLOWEEN`, which spans anything from decorating lights to costume accesories, is strongly correlated with the number of children.
-Likewise, `GLASSWARE & DINNERWARE` is expected to be positively correlated with the size of the family unit as they need more dishes at home.
+Likewise, `GLASSWARE & DINNERWARE` is expected to be positively correlated with the size of the family unit as they need more dishes at home, or perhaps also because children tend to break plates easily.

 But which of these items is strongly correlated with both household income *and* the number of children?
-Which ones are only closely related to either one exclusively?
+Which ones are only closely related to either one *exclusively*?
 The mapping of some of the most interesting products in these two dimensions is demonstrated below.

 ![correlations](img/correlations.png)

 The examples at the corners of this spectrum may shed light on meaningful relationships between purchase decisions and the two economic factors.
 For instance, `FRZN POTATOES` and `MEAT - SHELF STABLE` (i.e. canned goods typically designed to remain unspoiled for a long time) are negatively correlated with income as these are typical inferior goods.
 Furthermore, it is sensible they are positively correlated with the number of children at the same time.
 Furthermore, food products such as `BAKED BREAD/BUNS/ROLLS` and `COLD CEREAL` are positively correlated with both income and number of children, which is again reasonable.

 As a final remark, we point to some unintuitive results in this plot such as the negative correlation of `BABY FOOD` with the number of children.
-The fact that `BABY FOOD` is among the 30 products with the lowest backet counts as well as co-purchase counts might help justify this counter-intuitive finding as there aren't enough samples of it in our data.
+The fact that `BABY FOOD` is among the 30 products with the lowest backet counts as well as co-purchase counts might help justify this counter-intuitive finding since this implies there aren't enough samples of it in our data.

 # "Clique on the link"

 The final task remains at hand: *linking* the economic factors we have just analyzed to the communities of products we may potentially discover in our product network.
 One way to detect these communities is by identifying *cliques* within the network.

-A group of products is a clique if there exists at least one co-purchase count between every pair of products.
+A group of products is a clique if there exists at least one co-purchase count between *every* pair of products.
 We can expect that the products in the same clique are therefore complementary goods whose sales tend to move together.
 But could the relationship between a household's weekly expenditure and its income somehow depend on the cliques?
 Below, you will find an interactive plot in which you have the possibility to select some cliques and highlight them in the product network.

 (interactive cliques plot here)